syncfusion-content/wpf-docs/wpf/RichTextBox/Shapes.md

 Text wrapping refers to how shapes are positioned about to text in a document.
 Please [refer to this page](https://help.syncfusion.com/wpf/richtextbox/text-wrapping) for more information about text wrapping.

 ## Positioning
-Currently, SfRichTextBoxAdv doesn’t have support for change or move the position of the shape.
+Currently, SfRichTextBoxAdv does not have support for change or move the position of the shape.
 The shape will move as text is added or removed if it is positioned relative to the line or paragraph.

 N> The shape can be positioned anywhere in the document by drag and drop. if the shape’s wrapping style is in line with the text.